 The DR planning process puts everything into perspective, including your underlying network.
 Through the process of detailed documentation of the network protocols companies can fully understand the network, making it easy to repair issues quickly.

-The beauty of planning for a disaster in advance of one actually occurring is that you have the ability to put your plan to the test.
-A step that many companies tend to skip due to the time and effort that it takes to conduct, testing a DR plan is one of the most crucial steps in the planning process, and holds numerous benefits for your business.
+The beauty of planning for a disaster in advance is that you have the ability to put your plan to the test (Here's how to test your DR plan).
+Companies that lack resources and time frequently fail to test their DR plan.
+It's like writing a report and failing to proof-read it!
+Testing a DR plan is one of the most crucial steps in the planning process, and holds numerous benefits for your business.
 How can you spend the time to plan and not be certain that your plan will actually work?

 Testing a DR plan allows companies the benefit of trial and error.
 Additionally, they can uncover weaknesses in the plan and modify it accordingly.
 Testing a DR plan will save time and money in the long run and ensure that a business is, in fact, protected in the event of a disaster.

-One of the biggest benefits to disaster recovery planning is the long-term cost savings it grants businesses.
+One of the biggest benefits to disaster recovery planning is the long-term cost savings.
 With an effective DR strategy in place companies can recover faster, avoiding the costs of lost revenue and lost customers associated with downtime.
+With a number of vendors, partners, customers, employees, and investors that your business interacts with, a DR plan can help protect those relationships amidst disaster.

-The disaster recovery planning process is like insurance for your IT environment.
-Actually having a plan in place should the worse happen is essential to business continuity.
-And while a DR plan helps companies stay organized in terms of recovery, it has numerous other benefits that include cost reduction and time savings.
+The disaster recovery planning process is comparable to insurance for your IT environment.
+Actually having a plan in place, should the worse actually become a reality, is essential to business continuity.
+And while a DR plan helps companies stay organized amidst a recovery situation, it has numerous other benefits associated with cost reduction and time savings.